Takumi-Fuji6936/CSRS/README.md

+#CSRS
-This readme file was generated on 2022-06-29 by Takumi Fujiwara and Wataru Takeuchi.
+This readme file was generated on 2022-06-29 by Takumi Fujiwara.

 ORCID:https://orcid.org/0000-0001-5018-1776
 Institution:Institute of Industrial Science, The University of Tokyo.